Domingos Andrade

-Domingos Paulo Andrade (born 7 May 2003) is an Angolan professional footballer who plays as defensive midfielder for Sporting CP B and the Angola national team.
+Domingos Paulo Andrade (born 7 May 2003) is an Angolan professional footballer who plays as defensive midfielder for Liga Portugal 2 club Porto B and the Angola national team.

-Professional career
+Club career

 Andrade is a youth product of the Angolan club Interclube since he was 13.

-He joined Sporting CP B on 13 September 2021.
+Andrade joined Sporting CP B on 13 September 2021.
+He made his professional debut on 10 April 2022, coming on as a second-half substitute in a 1–0 away loss to Oliveira do Hospital, in the Liga 3.

+On 6 September 2023, Andrade moved to fellow Liga 3 side Felgueiras 1932 on a free transfer, with Sporting CP keeping 50% of his economic rights.

+On 18 July 2024, Andrade moved to Liga Portugal 2 side FC Porto B.

 International career

 Andrade debuted with the Angola national team in a 1–1 2022 FIFA World Cup qualification tie with Libya on 16 November 2021.